apache/druid/docs/development/extensions-core/stats.md

 > As with all [aggregators](../../querying/sql.md#aggregation-functions), the order of operations across segments is
 > non-deterministic.
 This means that if this aggregator operates with an input type of "float" or "double", the result
-> of the aggregation will not be precisely the same across multiple runs of the query.
+> of the aggregation may not be precisely the same across multiple runs of the query.
 >
 > To produce consistent results, round the variance to a fixed number of decimal places so that the results are
 > precisely the same across query runs.